 Besides reviewing our existing processes, we will also introduce new processes, technologies, or infrastructure.
-We must then consider automation and Al from the start.
-For example, making sure that the architecture allows the extraction of the needed data, as well as challenging the for repetitive tasks but for customer-facing roles too, like sales and customer service.
+We must then consider automation and AI from the start.
+For example, making sure that the architecture allows the extraction of the needed data, as well as challenging the needed human intervention present in new processes versus the cost of automation.